JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1980_07.md

 In writing recently about God the Supreme, my mother once said the important thing seemed to be to “keep on keeping on,” in other words, to hang in there, to continue our best efforts or ideas as we see them.
 There is something in the universe, the seraphic connection, that, if you will, will intensify these efforts and bring about the best results for all concerned.
 We may not recognize the results as such, or even live to see them: but faith assures that, with help from our unseen friends, things work out for good.
 This is the meaning of the morontia mota, “The act is ours; the consequences God's.”
 (556.13)

-In the early days of the dissemination of The URANTlA Book and its teachings, its spread has been slow but increasingly certain.
+In the early days of the dissemination of The URANTIA Book and its teachings, its spread has been slow but increasingly certain.
 I'm sure the seraphim are assisting the true efforts of all the individuals concerned with the movement.
 With such help we are assured of success.
 I'm also convinced that the long-term result of the URANTIA revelation, when viewed as history sometime in the future, will be greater than any involved with the movement in these very early days can foresee.
 I believe the seraphic connection will continue and will add to our efforts.
 As people become more willing to follow their higher ideas, religiously, politically, and socially, there is nothing that can't be attempted and eventually accomplished.

 ## Lindbergh The Angelic Influence